contensis/contensis.github.io/docs-src/components/add-fields-to-a-component.md

 With the component open for editing:

-1. Press on the **Field Type** button in the toolbox for the field that you want to add.
+1. To add a field to your component, select a field type by pressing on one of the buttons in the toolbox.
 The field will be added to the bottom of your component.
 2. The field you've added will be active and indicated by a green border.

 ### Set a field name

 The settings for a field will be displayed in the right hand panel when the field is active.

 Give the field a name that clearly identifies its content.
-The field name is used to generate a sanitised field ID that a developer will use with the API.
-The field name will also be visible to an author when they are creating an entry.
+The field name is used to generate a sanitised field ID that a developer will use with the Delivery API.
+The field name will be visible to an author when they are creating an entry.

 Read through our [field settings](/Contensis/10/kb/content-types-and-entries/field-editors/Field-settings.aspx "Field settings") article to get a better understanding of each setting.